 Like all things in life, guests range across a spectrum, varying from absolutely amazing to absolutely horrid.
 And while the number of bad guests as a percentage of the whole may not be huge, the damage they cause can be.
 There are many reasons why you should screen your guests.
 These include:

 When you screen bookings for bad guests, you ensure it is only a stream of agreeable guests that book your vacation rental.
 And unlike bad guests who tend to avoid repercussions of their behavior by leaving bad reviews, good guests will give you a good review as long as you provide them with an experience that meets their expectations for your property.
 A history of good guests and good reviews will lead to more high-quality guests.
-This will also impact the types of users the Airbnb algorithm will show your listing to.
+This will also impact the types of users the Airbnb search algorithm will show your listing to.

 The combination of continuous good reviews and high Airbnb star ratings together with the algorithm sending more higher-quality guests your way, you are bound to increase occupancy and revenue, and even ask for a higher nightly rate.
 This will also give you an edge over the competition during the off-seasons.